ArthurSonzogni/chromiumos-platform2/libhwsec-foundation/status/README.md

    qualified base class constructor, but it is not necessary.
 It is recommended that at least `error_message` setting constructor of the base class is invoked.
-4. It needs to override the destructor
+4. It needs to override the destructor.
 5. It can override `ToString` to customize printing behaviour.
 6. It can overload `WrapTransform` to modify wrapping error during Wrap operation.